Top 10 LED Stage Light Bars for Concerts and Theaters

 Contact us to discuss project requirements or to arrange product demos and samples—whether you need pixel-mapped concert bars, high-CRI theatre washes, or weatherproof outdoor bars, I can help you choose the optimal led stage light bar solution for your production.

-How to Choose the Best LED Stage Light Bar for Concerts
+How to Choose the Best Stage Moving Head Light for Your Venue

 The Outdoor 5x45W COB Pixel BAR is a high-performance outdoor COB pixel light strip, equipped with five 45W RGBW four-in-one COB LEDs, each of which can be independently controlled, resulting in smooth color transitions and abundant brightness.
 It is IP65 protected against wind, rain, and dust, and supports DMX512/RDM/master-slave control, making it suitable for creative lighting designs in scenarios such as cultural and tourism landscape lighting, dynamic lighting of building facades, and outdoor stage effect lighting.